firebelly/grav-brandguide/user/pages/04.typography/section.md

 ---

 ### Type Hierarchy
-Typography plays an important role in establishing the tone of FLOR’s brand expression.
-The FLOR system uses a new, custom-designed display font called “FLOR Mono” that will be used for logo and messaging across all media.
-It is built from the square, our key piece of creative rug design.
-Each letter fits tightly in a struc- tured grid forming large words, including the FLOR logo variations.
+Typography plays a critical role in establishing the tone of FLOR’s brand expression.
+The system is built around four typefaces, including a new custom display font, all strategically picked to complement and balance one another.

+Predefined paragraph styles and baselines will help maintain consistency and clarity in all brand pieces and communications.